stefanocoretta/phd-dissertation/docs/08_eng-ve-meta.md

 We can argue that, on average, the mean voicing effect in penultimate syllables is about 50 ms smaller than the mean effect in monosyllabic words in the surveyed studies.
 The mean of the voicing effect in disyllabic words can thus be estimated to be around 25 ms (75 - 50 ms).

-A visual representation of the meta-analytical distributions is given in \@ref(fig:syl-plot).
+A visual representation of the meta-analytical distributions is given in Figure \@ref(fig:syl-plot).
 The plot shows the full posterior distributions of the voicing effect in the word-final and penultimate contexts.
 Note how the posterior distribution in penultimate position is wider than the other.